gilmore-lab/gilmore-lab.github.io-src/content/pages/students.md

 # For Students

 The Brain Development Lab, part of the [Psychology Department](http://psych.la.psu.edu) at Penn State, is looking for research assistants to study brain development in infants, children, and adolescents for **Fall 2015**.
 You can earn research project (PSY 494) credit or work study funds, and learn video, computer, and communication skills.
 Prior research experience and computer skills are a plus, but aren't required.
 We are especially interested in students who have morning availability, computer skills, or are interested in developing skills in advertising, marketing, or public relations.
+You may apply by completing an [application](https://docs.google.com/forms/d/1HgafpfTVPyMk_Wzf4b_ubzig_fs4lFGS6qh_y0sa0uE/viewform).

 ## Current Members